— all systems operational

 1. Gmail → Settings (gear icon) → See all settings

-2. Accounts and Import tab
+2. Accounts and Import tab → under “Send mail as”, click Add another email address

-4. Enter your full email address
+• Username: your full WHC email address

-7. Username: full email; Password: mailbox password
+• Password: your mailbox password

 Thunderbird